Kirdow/CurrencyBot/README.md

 # Supported Messages *(deprecated as of 2024-02-20)*
 These are the supported messages as of 2024-02-13.

+***Note:*** *Messages are deprecated as of 2024-02-20.
+In a later commit, raw messages will be removed from the bot in favour of slash commands.*

 ### Convert
 ```
 <value> <code>[[ <in|to|as>] <code>]